ImageResize

 Description

 Resizes an image to the specified width and height using the chosen interpolation method and blur factor.
-Useful for scaling images up or down while controlling quality and smoothing.
+This function allows precise control over resizing quality and is useful for scaling images up or down while maintaining visual quality.

 Example